 You are always welcome to attend any of our Meetings for Worship.
 As well as our regular Sunday Meetings, there several weekday Meetings you could attend.

-- Amersham Meeting holds its 'Quiet Time' on the first Tuesday of every month from 12:30 to 13:00 at Amersham MH, followed by a simple lunch.
+- Amersham Meeting holds its 'Quaker Taster' on the first Tuesday of every month from 12:30 to 13:00, followed by a soup lunch.
+All Welcome

-- Aylesbury Meeting holds an evening meeting on the 2nd and 4th Wednesday of the month, from 19:00 to 19:30.
+- Aylesbury Meeting holds an evening meeting on the 4th Wednesday of the month, from 19:00 to 19:30.

 Being Friends Together

 Being Friends Together is a new learning resource from Quaker Life and Woodbrooke.
 Chilterns Area Quaker Meeting commends this to local meetings.
 To help them decide how best to use it, and whether they wish to take out a full subscription to make use of all the materials available within it, Meetings are encouraged to look at the website on which this resource is being hosted: